Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Broncos have two wins ATS (2-1) as 2.5-point underdogs or more at home.

-- In five home games this year, Denver has gone over the total once.
+- In five home games this year, Denver has hit the over once.

-- Away from home, Los Angeles is 3-1 against the spread, and 3-1 overall.
+- This year on the road, Los Angeles is 3-1 against the spread and 3-1 overall.

 - Los Angeles has hit the over once in four away games this year.